utsawk/CarND-Vehicle-Detection/README.md

 ![alt text][image2]

 The code for feature extraction and training the classifier is in cell 5 of the IPython notebook.
 Hog feature extraction is done in the function get_hog_features() in cell 2 of the notebook.
 I decided to use the histogram of color and spatial binning feature because that gave me higher accuracy on the test data as compared to when the classifier was trained only using the HOG feature (~99% as compared to ~96%).
-An example of the hog feature is shown in figure below for "YUV" color space, HOG parameters of `orientations=12`, `pixels_per_cell = (16, 16)` and `cells_per_block = (2,2)`
+An example of the hog feature is shown in figure below for "YUV" color space, HOG parameters of `orientations=12`, `pixels_per_cell = (16, 16)` and `cells_per_block = (2,2)` are used.

 ![alt text][image3]

 #### Final choice of HOG parameters.

-I experimented with different color spaces and chose "YUV" though some of the other color spaces (like YCrCb, HSV, etc.) also gave very similar results for test accuracy.
-I tried various combinations of parameters and converged on using `pixels_per_cell = (16, 16)` because increasing from the lecture suggested valye of `(8,8)` did not affect the performance while at the same time running much faster both when training and when detecting vehicles in the video.
+I experimented with different color spaces and chose "YUV" though some of the other color spaces (like YCrCb, HSV, etc.) also gave very similar results.
+I tried various combinations of parameters and converged on using `pixels_per_cell = (16, 16)` because increasing from the lecture suggested value of `(8,8)` did not affect the performance while at the same time running much faster both when training and when detecting vehicles in the video.
 I also increased the number of orientations to 12 because it gave marginally better test accuracy.

 ### SVM